Get a Pittsburgh medical malpractice lawyer who will fight for you

 Medical malpractice can take a variety of forms.
 However, certain medical mistakes are more common than others.
 In hospitals across Steel City, such as Allegheny General or any of the UPMC branches, medical malpractice can result in serious injuries and life-threatening illnesses.

-Some of the top types of medical malpractice that occur in the Pittsburgh area include:
+Some of the top types of medical malpractice that occur include:

 Misdiagnosis or Delayed Diagnosis